Michigan Cannabis Prices: ...-Year Trends

 Data Sources

-All data were obtained from the Michigan Cannabis Regulatory Agency's (CRA) publicly available licensing and statistical reports.
-The dataset comprises a ...-month longitudinal record (October 2019–Present), capturing monthly aggregated information on sales volumes, pricing, regulatory fees, license counts, and production metrics for both medical and adult-use Cannabis sectors.
-All analyses and visualizations are provided in a single self-contained HTML file.
-Michigan’s reporting is an anomaly.
-Unlike peer markets that mask dynamics behind opaque aggregate totals or lock data within restrictive visualization dashboards, Michigan provides a level of granularity that makes this depth of structural analysis impossible to replicate elsewhere.
+All data were obtained from the Michigan Cannabis Regulatory Agency (CRA) through publicly available licensing and statistical reports.
+The dataset comprises a ...-month longitudinal record (October 2019–Present) and includes monthly aggregated information on sales volumes, pricing, regulatory fees, license counts, and production metrics for both medical and adult-use Cannabis sectors.
+All analyses and visualizations are delivered within a single, self-contained HTML file.

 Data Extraction & Processing

-• Conversion Pipeline: Data was converted from XLS to CSV and ultimately serialized into JSON for web integration.
+• Conversion Pipeline: Data were converted from XLS to CSV and then serialized into JSON for web-based integration.

-• Validation Tooling: A suite of custom local utilities was developed to validate JSON schemas, minify payloads, perform array conversions, and generate sitemaps.
+• Validation Tooling: Custom local utilities were used to validate JSON schemas, minify payloads, perform array transformations, and generate sitemaps.

-• Integrity Checks: Percentage calculators were employed to cross-reference graphs and cards against raw values, ensuring no statistical imputation or adjustment was applied to the primary dataset.
+• Integrity Checks: Percentage calculations were used to cross-verify charts and summary metrics against raw values, with no statistical imputation or adjustment applied.

-• Quality Assurance: Randomized manual audits were conducted throughout the project, cross-referencing serialized JSON outputs against the original source PDFs to maintain data accuracy.
+• Quality Assurance: Randomized manual audits were conducted throughout the project, comparing serialized JSON outputs with the original CRA source PDFs.

 Analytical Approach

-• Temporal Coverage: Complete longitudinal analysis spanning market initiation to the present.
+• Temporal Coverage: Longitudinal analysis spanning market initiation through the present.

-• Price Analysis: Mean price calculations per ounce and gram for both medical and adult-use sectors.
+• Price Analysis: Mean price calculations per ounce and per gram for medical and adult-use sectors.

-• Market Segmentation: Discrete tracking of flower, concentrate, edible, vape, and shake product categories.
+• Market Segmentation: Discrete tracking of flower, concentrate, edible, vape, and shake categories.

-• Production Tracking: Plant harvest counts and product volumes measured in pounds.
+• Production Tracking: Measurement of plant harvest counts and finished product volumes in pounds.

 Results